CERT-W/hadoop-attack-library/Tools Techniques and Procedures/Getting the target environment configuration/README.md

 Where to get the parameter values ?
 -----------------------------------
-The cluster configuration can be retrieved on **any Web UI at the `/conf` URI on all native Hadoop components including**:
+The cluster configuration can be retrieved on **any WebUI at the `/conf` URI on all native Hadoop components including**:
 * **HDFS NameNode WebUI**, on port HTTP/50070 or HTTPS/50470
 * **HDFS DataNode WebUI**, on port HTTP/50075 or HTTPS/50475
 * **Secondary NameNode WebUI**, on port HTTP/50090